cheylea/selfverification-evoting/README.md

 ```
 python -m pip install -r requirements.txt
 ```
+You will also need to download and install [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki).

 ## Step Two
 Create the folder `instance` if required in the repository as indicated in the directory.
 Create a file caled `config.py`.
 Copy and paste and save into it the below: